Shreyash-Gupta-Aryaa/Air-Canvas/README.md

 1. Open CV
 2. Numpy

+This project is made entirely on Python.
 No dataset is used as there is no training of model neede in this project.
-It run live.
+It runs live.